Jang-woo-AnnaSoft/execution-state-preflight/README.md

 This code is the reference implementation of
 [**If unsure, ask.
 Never guess. — AI Agent Pre-Execution Checklist**](https://discuss.huggingface.co/t/if-unsure-ask-never-guess-ai-agent-pre-execution-checklist/176632).

+This structure is aiming at one thing: fewer wrong executions.

+Getting that one thing took working through eight separate problems.

+1. Separating execution from verification — and separating who verifies (system / provider / user)
+2. Verifying conditions, not just values
+3. The system decides what counts as unknown, not the model
+4. Human involvement is guaranteed by the structure, not by good intentions
+5. Per-field provenance records — the raw material for auditing and for assigning responsibility
+6. Rules become data attached to the tool instead of code (change them without a deploy)
+7. Failures get names (instruction gap / action definition gap)
+8. What can't run now isn't discarded; it's held

 ---

 ## Ownership & License